-The Company is a leading retailer of branded footwear and of licensed and branded headwear, operating 1,811 retail footwear and headwear stores throughout the United States and Puerto Rico and 18 headwear stores in Canada as of April 29, 2006.
-The Company also designs, sources, markets and distributes footwear under its own Johnston & Murphy brand and under the licensed Dockers and Perry Ellis brands to more than 1,100 retail accounts in the United States, including a number of leading department, discount, and specialty stores.
-On April 1, 2004, the Company acquired Hat World Corporation ("Hat World"), a leading retailer of licensed and branded headwear.
-On July 1, 2004, the Company acquired the assets and business of Edmonton, Alberta-based Cap Connection Ltd., a leading Canadian specialty retailer of headwear.
+The Company is a leading retailer of branded footwear and of licensed and branded headwear, operating 1,849 retail footwear and headwear stores throughout the United States and Puerto Rico and 21 headwear stores in Canada as of July 29, 2006.
+The Company also designs, sources, markets and distributes footwear under its own Johnston & Murphy brand and under the licensed

+Dockers and Perry Ellis brands to more than 1,000 retail accounts in the United States, including a number of leading department, discount, and specialty stores.

-The Company operates five reportable business segments (not including corporate): Journeys, comprised of the Journeys, Journeys Kidz and Shi by Journeys retail footwear chains; Underground Station Group, comprised of the Underground Station and Jarman retail footwear chains; Hat World, comprised of the Hat World, Lids, Hat Zone, Cap Connection and Head Quarters retail headwear operations; Johnston & Murphy, comprised of Johnston & Murphy retail operations and wholesale distribution; and Licensed Brands, comprised of Dockers® Footwear and Perry Ellis® Footwear.
+The Company operates five reportable business segments (not including corporate): Journeys Group, comprised of the Journeys, Journeys Kidz and Shi by Journeys retail footwear chains; Underground Station Group, comprised of the Underground Station and Jarman retail footwear chains; Hat World Group, comprised of the Hat World, Lids, Hat Zone, Cap Connection and Head Quarters retail headwear operations; Johnston & Murphy Group, comprised of Johnston & Murphy retail operations and wholesale distribution; and Licensed Brands, comprised of Dockers® Footwear and Perry Ellis® Footwear.
 The Company introduced Perry Ellis Footwear with a limited offering for the Holiday 2005 season.

 The Journeys retail footwear stores sell footwear and accessories primarily for 13 to 22 year old men and women.
-The stores average approximately 1,750 square feet.
+The stores average approximately 1,775 square feet.
 The Journeys Kidz retail footwear stores sell footwear primarily for younger children, ages five to 12.
 These stores average approximately 1,400 square feet.
 Shi by Journeys retail footwear stores, the first of which opened in November 2005, sell footwear and accessories to fashionable women in their early 20's to mid 30's.
-These stores average approximately 1,800 square feet.
+These stores average approximately 2,000 square feet.

 The Underground Station Group retail footwear stores sell footwear and accessories for men and women in the 20 to 35 age group.
-The Underground Station Group stores average approximately 1,650 square feet.
+The Underground Station Group stores average approximately 1,675 square feet.
 In the fourth quarter of Fiscal 2004, the Company made the strategic decision to close 34 Jarman stores subject to its ability to negotiate lease terminations.
 These stores are not suitable for conversion to Underground Station stores.
 The Company intends to convert the remaining Jarman stores to Underground Station stores and close the remaining Jarman stores not closed in Fiscal 2005 as quickly as it is financially feasible, subject to landlord approval.
-During the first quarter of Fiscal 2007, two Jarman stores were closed and one Jarman store was converted to an Underground Station store.
+During the first six months of Fiscal 2007, five Jarman stores were closed and two Jarman stores were converted to Underground Station stores.
 During Fiscal 2006, 13 Jarman stores were closed and two Jarman stores were converted to Underground Station stores.

 The Hat World, Lids, Hat Zone, Cap Connection and Head Quarters retail stores sell licensed and branded headwear to men and women primarily in the midteen to mid-20's age group.
-These stores average approximately 700 square feet and are located in malls, airports, street level stores and factory outlet stores throughout the United States and in Canada.
+These stores average approximately 725 square feet and are located in malls, airports, street level stores and factory outlet stores throughout the United States and in Canada.

 Johnston & Murphy retail stores sell a broad range of men's dress and casual footwear and accessories to business and professional consumers.
-These stores average approximately 1,300 square feet and are located primarily in better malls nationwide.
+These stores average approximately 1,325 square feet and are located primarily in better malls nationwide.
 Johnston & Murphy shoes are also distributed through the Company's wholesale operations to better department and independent specialty stores.
 In addition, the Company sells Johnston & Murphy footwear in factory stores located in factory outlet malls.
 These stores average approximately 2,400 square feet.